ethereum-optimism/specs/specs/interop.md

 Address: `0x4200000000000000000000000000000000000023`

-The `CrossL2Outbox` is responsible for initiating a cross chain message on the local chain.
+The `CrossL2Outbox` is responsible for initiating a cross chain message on the source chain.
 For every cross chain message that is sent, it MUST emit an event that indicates the existence of the cross chain message.

-The event SHOULD make it as cheap as possible for the remote chain to look up the existence of the initiating transaction when verifying the relaying transaction.
+The event SHOULD make it as cheap as possible for the destination chain to look up the existence of the initiating transaction when verifying the relaying transaction.

 #### Initiating Messages